- Search The Registry

 One year later, he married Frances Smith.
 The couple had four children and five grandchildren.
 He stayed with the same company despite the name changes, starting from the Los Angeles Railway that became Los Angeles Transit Lines in 1945, to the Los Angeles Metropolitan Transit Authority created in 1958; the Southern California Rapid Transit District created in 1964, and as it is known today Los Angeles County Metropolitan Transportation Authority "Metro" created in 1993.

 He attributed his work ethic to his upbringing, declaring that his father taught him the value of hard work at an early age.
 Upon his retirement on his 100th birthday, he stated that he was planning to visit his 98-year-old brother in Tennessee and had the intention of remaining active in various endeavors.

-He had the record as the most reliable worker that the United States Department of Labor has ever chronicled.
-He worked for 72 years without ever being late, and having only taken off a single day (in 1988 for the funeral of his wife Frances).
-In 1996, President Bill Clinton awarded him with an "Employee of the Century" citation for his work ethic and dedication.
+He was the most reliable worker the United States Department of Labor has ever chronicled.
+He worked for 72 years without ever being late and having only taken off a single day (in 1988 for the funeral of his wife, Frances).
+In 1996, President Bill Clinton awarded him an "Employee of the Century" citation for his work ethic and dedication.